DataJuggler/DataJuggler.Cryptography/README.md

-# Nuget Package Name: DataJuggler.Net5.Cryptography
+# Nuget Package Name: DataJuggler.Cryptography

-Available for Dot Net Core 3.1.
+Available for .Net5.0 and .Net6.0.

-# DataJuggler.Net5.Cryptography
+# DataJuggler.Cryptography
 This is a port of CryptographyHelper from DataJuggler.Core.UltimateHelper for dot net framework.
 This class uses System.Security.AesManaged for encrypt / decryption and Konscious.Security.Cryptography.Argon2 by Keef Aragon for password hashing.

 This is a copy of CryptographyHelper class from DataJuggler.Core.UltimateHelper for